-If you have an emergency or small job then you will hire an electrician by the hour.
-As your electrician if there are any other charges such as; call out, parking, materials and collection etc.
+The average hourly rate for an electrician in the UK is £37 per hour.
+If you have an emergency or a small electrical job then you will hire an electrician by the hour.
+Ask your electrician if there are any other charges such as; a call out fee, parking charges, additional materials and collection etc.

-An electrician’s main role is to install and maintain electrical wiring and appliances so having a trustworthy qualified electrician is vital when it comes to emergency electrical work (a fuse box blown) or even for non-emergency work that will improve your home, either to make your rooms more practical with extra plug sockets or more trendy with the latest downlights.
+An electrician’s main role is to install and maintain electrical wiring and appliances so having a trustworthy qualified and affordable electrician is vital when it comes to emergency electrical work (a fuse box blown) or even for non-emergency work that will improve your home, either to make your rooms more practical with extra plug sockets or more trendy with the latest downlights.

 When choosing an Electrician try to get 3 comparison quotes so you have a feel for the value of service and what is being offered at what price.
 Ask if your Electrician is vat registered so you aware if you need to still factor in extra on top of the quoted price.
 Insist on being given a ‘written quote’ to avoid disputes over payment and job expectations at the end of the project.

 When receiving a quote from an electrician, discuss if the quote includes materials or what materials you still need to purchase.
 Certain items for jobs like installing a British General fuse board, switching a Schneider circuit breaker, rewiring and replacing old wires using a Wago lever connector even replacing a sensor light switch… are products the electrician will often source or have onboard in their van.